Glossary of Terms

 If you are self-represented, the Court will relax some of the rules regarding the form and content of your brief.
 Even if you are self-represented, however, the Court will strictly apply the following rules:

 You must sign an original copy of your brief and provide the original and seven copies of any brief and appendix.
-If you are electronically filing under Supreme Court Administrative Order 14, a $25 surcharge is required, and you do not need to provide the copies.
+If you are electronically filing under North Dakota Rules of Appellate Procedure 25, a $25 surcharge is required, and you do not need to provide the copies.
 You must not exceed the word or page limits set in Rule 32(a)(7).
 You must file your brief by the deadline figured under the rules.
 If you need an extension of time to file your brief, you may file a motion for an extension, but you should do so prior to the date your brief is due.
 You must be sure your brief is clearly legible, regardless of whether it is typed or handwritten.

 The Appellant's Brief and Appendix